Installation

 Why use it?

-- Runs scenarios via container runtime (Podman/Docker)
+- Container-native — runs scenarios via container runtime (Podman/Docker) with zero setup overhead

 👉 Install krknctl →